 What is a Responsible Manager?

-- be directly responsible for significant day-to-day decisions about the ongoing provision of financial services;
+- are directly responsible for significant day-to-day decisions about the ongoing provision of financial services;

-- be of good fame and character; and
+- are of good fame and character; and

 - have the requisite knowledge, skills and experience.